 The purpose of this policy is to establish the expectations on Wellington Shire Council staff in conducting effective community engagement during council planning, decision making and management of projects.

-This policy has been developed to provide information and guidance to Councillors, staff and committee members in the identification, disclosure and management of conflict of interest (i.e. actual, perceived or potential).
+This policy has been developed to provide information and guidance to Councillors, staff and committee members in the identification, disclosure and management of conflict of interest and duty when carrying out their Council duties (i.e. actual, perceived or potential).

-This policy recognises that facilities enable social inclusion, leisure and recreation opportunities and that the delivery of services impacts on the quality of life enjoyed by residents and visitors to the region.
-For this reason Council will provide support to recreation/cultural/community facilities where Council owns or controls the land, Council owns or controls other assets on the land and in cases where it has specific legal agreements and facilities are under control of Committee of Management appointed pursuant to the provisions of the Crown Land Reserves Act 1958.
+Wellington Shire Council recognises that facilities enable social inclusion, leisure and recreation opportunities and that the delivery of services impacts on the quality of life enjoyed by residents and visitors to the region.
+For this reason Council may support recreation/cultural/community facilities where Council owns or controls the land, Council owns or controls other assets on the land, in cases where it has specific legal agreements, facilities are under control of Committee of Management appointed pursuant to the provisions of the Crown Land Reserves Act 1958 or it can be demonstrated that there is a significant community use and value from a site that is owned by the community or privately.

 This policy is intended to provide a framework for the continued development of a strong customer service ethos within the Wellington Shire Council.
 It believes that excellent customer service involves sharing knowledge and information in an appropriate and timely manner.
 Wellington Shire Council acknowledges that customer service is a key priority and a core value of the organisation, recognising that it impacts on every element of the organisation and that it is the responsibility of all staff.
 This policy applies to all Council staff, Councillors, volunteers, and contactors.